 If you are repeatedly passing large clots (larger than a 10 cent piece), experiencing pain or very heavy bleeding (enough that you need to change your menstrual cup, tampon or pad every hour), see your doctor.

 Treatment for menstrual blood clots

 If you are concerned about particularly heavy bleeding or frequently passing large clots, see your doctor to investigate any underlying issues.
-One of the main complications of heavy menstrual periods is iron deficiency anemia, which can cause a range of symptoms such as fatigue, weakness, shortness of breath and chest pain.
+One of the main complications of heavy menstrual periods is iron deficiency anaemia, which can cause a range of symptoms such as fatigue, weakness, shortness of breath and chest pain.

 Hormonal contraceptives or medications may be recommended to control heavy bleeding and period blood clots.

 Surgery or other treatment may also be required to treat the conditions such as fibroids, miscarriage, endometriosis or cancerous growths that may be causing your blood clots.